data-8/zero-to-data-8/content/deploy/setup_jupyterhub.md

 Which one you choose depends on the size and computational demands for the course.
 To run the code in Data 8, students do not need high-powered environments.

-Once you've either of the sections below, you should have a JupyterHub available at a public address.
+Once you've followed either of the sections below, you should have a JupyterHub available at a public address.
 The remainder of this guide will focus on customizing the environment that this JupyterHub serves in order to work with the Data 8 course materials.